dennis9819/DNS-IntegrityCheck/README.md

     python3 DNSServer.py -c <path to config>

-The server runs on Port 5354
+The server runs on Port 5354.
+This can be changed by specifiying the port using:

+    python3 DNSServer.py -c <path to config> -p <port>

 ## Config-File
 The Config-File contains all DNS-Servers that should be checked.